 Turning around, we see a white church, which is also not a church, but the old town hall.
 Münchners have a thing with very catholic public buildings.
 The old town hall looks newer that the main one: it’s because it was destroyed in World War II and rebuilt in the 1980s.

-Big parts of Munich, actually, were destroyed in the war by the Americans who were flying in from Italy.
-There were rebuilt slowly after that, usually faithfully to the original.
+Most of Munich was destroyed in the war by the Americans who were flying in from Italy.
+It was rebuilt slowly after that, usually faithfully to the original.
 One classic example is Alter Peter, an actual church this time: the ceiling paintings date back to 2000!

 After our church-and-city-halls tour, we move on to the famous Viktualienmarkt and learn a bunch about the history of Biergartens.
 We also learn that the fridge was invented in Munich, specifically to keep the beer fresh.
 That’s why Munich has only 6 breweries: all the others went down when only the richest companies could buy fridges.